trelau/SMESH/smesh_changelog.md

 ## Overview

-netgen license?
-GNU Lesser General Public License v2.1

-salome 9.3 stills use the netgen 5.5 version
+### subfolders extracted from salome

++ Trace: Kernel `SalomeLocalTrace`
++ Utils: `SMESHUtils`
++ Basics: come from Kernel module of Salome
++ Misc:
++ the other subfolders: mesh  module of Salome
++ swig interfacing and GUI related code are dropped

 ### C++ standard version must support C++14

-C++11 is reequried by OCCT 7.3
+C++11 is reequired by OCCT 7.3

 while  netgen 6.2dev requires C++14,   `std::enable_if_t` is not available on g++ 5.x